 Boston is an incredible place to live—it’s no surprise that projections tell us that the city’s population is expected to exceed 700,000 people by 2030.
 This growth creates increased demand for housing, challenging our ability to provide affordable housing for all.
-The Housing Innovation Lab (iLab) is the City’s housing civic research and design space to experiment with new methods of creating and preserving affordable housing.
+The Housing Innovation Lab (iLab) is the City’s housing research and design space to experiment with new methods of creating and preserving affordable housing.
 We want to ensure that the Boston of tomorrow does not displace the Boston of today!

 TO DO THIS, THE HOUSING INNOVATION LAB:

 - Prioritizes people: put people at the center of our work.